Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 The Great Father nodded seriously.
 "Very well."
 He rose off his haunches and the flooring crumbled underfoot.
 "Do exactly as these men say.
 We'll meet again soon."

-“Y---yes sir!”
+“Y - yes sir!”

 And with that, the Great Father just…left.
 Turned around, wiggled his way through the short hall to the porch at the end and just *leapt* off the building like it weren’t anything at all!
 From the top floor, even!
 Some *long* delay later he heard (and maybe even felt!) a *whump* from below.
 He ran to the window, stared at the ground far below.

 An actual crater in the dirt where he'd landed.
-No sign of him though, not even paw prints---no. There they were!
+No sign of him though, not even paw prints - no. There they were!
 On the other end of the field!
-How had he---?
+How had he - ?

 One of the smaller, less *apocalyptic* beings haunting his shadow tapped a claw on Liree’s shoulder to get his attention, then inclined his nose toward Liree’s door.
-It wasn’t Meereo---where in the hells had he gone?!
+It wasn’t Meereo - where in the hells had he gone?!
 Where was everyone else?

 It was instead another Longear.
 This one a bit against type, too.
 Black and sleek-furred…but burly, like a Longback. *Big* burly.
 And he wasn’t friendly.

 “You’re gonna take me through *all* your systems, all the scripts you’re writing, all the data you’ve gathered…I want to chew every byte.
 I will *know* if you omit anything, and so will the Great Father.
 He is slow to anger and loathe to punish, but *earn it* and you will beg for death for *days* before he tires of toying with you.
 Clear?”

-“C---clear.”
+“C - clear.”

 “...Well?
 Show me!”